srinumutyala/PokemonInfoAPI/README.md

 1. You could open the solution directly in Visual Studio and run the PokemonInfoAPI to run the API.
 You can run the Tests from Test-->Run All Test Menu.

-2. You can  the API from the command line
+2. You can build the API from the command line
 Build and run (from the project directory):
 ```sh
 $ dotnet build